unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix2.md

 Perfect!
 The SQL Injection worked and we are able to access the next page, which seems like a Ping Command prompt!

-So let's go ahead and test this by trying to ping our localhost or 127.0.0.1.
+We can test this Ping Command prompt by trying to ping our localhost (127.0.0.1).

 <a href="/images/kiop2-3.png"><img src="/images/kiop2-3.png"></a>

 Okay!
-It seems that the ping command works and the backend php code is executing system commands.
+It seems that the ping command works and that the php code is executing system commands.
 At this point, we can try to see if the php script is vulnerable to [Command Injection](https://www.owasp.org/index.php/Command_Injection).

 Back at the main Ping Command page, let's go ahead and type in: